 You want an easy mission?
 Choose a day with more clouds to take pictures.
-All the cloud that blocked the sunlight acted like agiant softbox.
-This will make your photo have a much smoother lighting and that both colors and textures become more controlled.
+All the cloud that blocked the sunlight acted like a giant softbox.
+This will make your photo have a much smoother lighting and that both colours and textures become more controlled.

 The same happens when you take your subject into a shadow, taking him/her out of the direct sun you get an effect similar to that of a softbox.

 You can also choose to go out on cloudy and even rainy days to make your photos.
-After all all the darkest weather days cannot be missed.
-On days with these features you will have at your disposal very different and interesting textures and colors to work with.
+After all the darkest weather days cannot be missed.
+On days with these features, you will have at your disposal very different and interesting textures and colours to work with.